opentrng/opentrng.github.io/docs/hardware.md

 ### Digital noise source

-The digital noise source is mainly composed of a bank of 2 [ring-osillators](#ring-oscillators) a least and a [digitizer](#digital-noise-source) block responsible to sample the relative phase noise of the oscillators.
+The digital noise source is mainly composed of a bank of 2 [ring-oscillators](#ring-oscillators) a least and a [digitizer](#digital-noise-source) block responsible to sample the relative phase noise of the oscillators.

 #### Ring-oscillators